Send the link below via email or IMCopy

 General McClellan is slow to move because he thinks he is outnumbered by Confederates.

-McClellan launches "Peninsular Campaign" in spring of 1862
+McClellan finally launches "Peninsular Campaign" in spring of 1862

 Robert E. Lee takes command of the Army of Northern Virginia.